Honda CX series: CX500

 The fuel tank tapered toward the front and a huge half-moon tail light jutted out from a short fairing behind the radically stepped seat.
-The end result was a mix of standard, sport, and cruiser features.
+The result was a mix of standard, sport, and cruiser features.

 CX500 Custom

 The "Custom" variant, introduced in 1979, had a smaller, narrower tank and buckhorn handlebars.
 The headlight and gauges were similar to the CX500 Deluxe.
 Turn signals were now mounted along the fork tubes, below the level of the headlight.
 1982 was the last model year for the CX500.
 In 1983 it was bumped up to 673 cc and became the CX650.
 The CX650's styling was different, and the engine was painted black instead of plain aluminium.

 CX500 Deluxe

 The "Deluxe" model appeared in 1979.
 This bike looked nearly identical to the original CX500 Standard, with the exception of regular (85 mph) gauges and headlight (the mini fairing was removed) and black reversed Com Star wheels - 19 inch front and 16 inch rear.
 1981 was the final year for the CX500 Deluxe model.

 The CX500 met with a good degree of success.
 It proved to be reliable and economical, being the least-expensive shaft-drive bike.
 Many examples still exist today, and along with the GL Silverwings, are fast becoming cult bikes.
 There are owners clubs throughout Europe and the rest of the world.